-A private security guard fatally shot a gunman at an Apple store early Monday in what police said was the latest attempt to steal prized electronic gear from the high-end retailer.
+A private security guard fatally shot a suspect in a smash-and-grab burglary at an Apple store early Monday in what police said was the latest attempt to steal prized electronic gear from the high-end retailer.

 The two passengers ran into a neighborhood, where police locked down schools for about an hour before the man and woman were found in the courtyard of a condominium complex in Chula Vista.